Catalogs

 Source: Power & Honor Foundation

-Mark Taylor used the basic Big Jim Gorilla body design to further refine his own Beast Man concept.
+Mark Taylor used the basic Big Jim Gorilla body design to refine his own Beast Man concept.
 In this version the spiked armor around the neck from Red Beast is retained in modified form, but the spiked weapons on the hands were removed.
 The wrist gauntlets actually recall earlier Mark Taylor concept drawings for He-Man.
 Finally, a belt was added to the character, which featured a compass-like design that would find its way onto the final Beast Man figure.

 Image Source: Grayskull Museum